kopyta/DataEngineering/BigDataProject/README.md

 The data was collected from the SpotifyAPI.

-by Agata Kopyt and Nikola Miszalska
+Team members: Agata Kopyt, Nikola Miszalska